I am pleased to once again be accepting new therapy clients!

 - chronically feeling unsatisfied by the love with our family, partner, or children

 There are no simple answers for any of these challenges.
-In therapy for depression, I will work patiently to understand these problems with you, not interpret them for you.
-Additionally, EMDR psychotherapy may provide a path to healing as we navigate these complex emotions together.
+I will work patiently to understand these problems with you, not interpret them for you.
+I have pursued years of advanced training because I am genuinely interested in discovering what shortens the darkness that affects each of us.

 What to Expect from Therapy

-Relief from suffering is a realistic and worthy goal for therapy, including Asheville counseling.
-At its best, however, successful therapy, such as EMDR psychotherapy, is defined not only by what it takes away but by what it creates.
+Relief from suffering is a realistic and worthy goal for therapy.
+At its best, however, successful therapy is defined not only by the pain it takes away but by the possibilities it creates.
 I invite you to picture yourself, as a result of your courage and commitment to this process, with a grounded sense of safety, empowerment, worth, and a capacity to give and receive love.
-These are not too much to hope for: they are what we are created for and can be achieved through effective therapy for depression.
+These are not too much to hope for: they are what we are created for!

 Contact Me